menu

 Demographics

-The education level of Killian citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.49% of adults 25 and older in Killian have a college degree.
+The percentage of adults in Killian who are college-educated is close to the national average for all communities of 21.84%: 18.49% of the adults in Killian have a bachelor's degree or advanced degree.

 The per capita income in Killian in 2022 was $38,371, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,484 for a family of four.
 However, Killian contains both very wealthy and poor people as well.